 The descent was even more challenging than the ascent.
 We really had to watch our steps and come down slowly.
 During the descent, the stitches at the bottom of my shoes were breaking off and the inner soles can’t be contained much longer.
 At this rate, I’m gonna be walking barefooted down the mountain in no time, the shoes nothing more than pink canvas wrapping the top and sides of my feet.
-You bet I was mortified!
+I was mortified!
 Once I reached flat ground, I was literally dragging the remnants of my shoes.
 My friends were caught between finding the whole thing hilarious and empathizing with me.
 On hindsight, it was actually hilarious because it’s so ridiculous.
-What could I say, I was so glad we didn’t have to visit more places after leaving Mount Batur!
+I was just super glad we didn’t have to visit more places after leaving Mount Batur!

 Trekking up this mountain was an experience that I’ll never forget, because I can tell others that I nearly died climbing this mountain, ha!
 It’s also an experience that I’ll never try again.
 I think I prefer to watch Mount Batur from afar the next time.